jkitchin/literature-alerts/md/water-splitting.md

 [Bo Jiang](https://openalex.org/A5005667904), [Haoran Li](https://openalex.org/A5100327715), [Wei Wang](https://openalex.org/A5100391983), [Hui Wang](https://openalex.org/A5100644358), Proceedings of the National Academy of Sciences of the United States of America.
 121(30)] 2024.https://doi.org/10.1073/pnas.2407146121.

 Surface reconstruction determines the fate of catalytic sites on the near-surface during the oxygen evolution reaction.
 However, deciphering the conversion mechanism of various intermediate-states during surface reconstruction remains a challenge.
-Herein, we employed an optical imaging technique to draw the landscape of dynamic surface reconstruction on individual Co 3 O 4 nanoparticles.
-By regulating the surface states of Co 3 O 4 nanoparticles, we explored dynamic growth of the CoO x (OH) y sublayer on single Co 3 O 4 nanoparticles and directly identified the conversion between two dynamics.
-Rich oxygen vacancies induced more active sites on the surface and prolonged surface reconstruction, which enhanced electrochemical redox and oxygen evolution.
-These results were further verified by in situ electrochemical extinction spectroscopy of single Co 3 O 4 nanoparticles.
-We elucidate the heterogeneous evolution of surface reconstruction on individual Co 3 O 4 nanoparticles and present a unique perspective to understand the fate of catalytic species on the nanosurface, which is of enduring significance for investigating the heterogeneity of multielectron-transfer events.
+Herein, we employed an optical imaging technique to draw the landscape of dynamic surface reconstruction on individual Co